dipam7/RSNA_Intracranial-hemorrhage/README.md

 [04_baseline_model](https://github.com/dipam7/RSNA_Intracranial-hemorrhage/blob/master/nbs/04_baseline_model.ipynb) - train a resnet18 with and without pretraining.

 [05-metadata.ipynb](https://github.com/dipam7/RSNA_Intracranial-hemorrhage/blob/master/nbs/05-metadata.ipynb) - checking the usability of the metadata in training the model.

+[06_multilabel_classification.ipynb](https://github.com/dipam7/RSNA_Intracranial-hemorrhage/tree/master/nbs/06_multilabel_classification.ipynb) - We take a subset of the dataframe that includes the images with bleeds present.
+We create a new column in the dataframe that includes all the sub categories of bleeds present in an image separated by semicolon.
+We then train a model on this data and use a threshold of 0.5 to make predictions.

 <a name='pr'></a>
 ### Readings: